arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/general_graph_edge_create_http_examples.md

 @RESTRETURNCODE{400}
 Returned if the input document is invalid.
-This can for instance be the case if the `_from` or `_to` attribute is missing, or if the referenced vertex collection does not exist.
+This can for instance be the case if the `_from` or `_to` attribute is missing or malformed, or if the referenced vertex collection does not exist.

 @RESTREPLYBODY{error,boolean,required,}
 Flag if there was an error (true) or not (false).